artob/ar.to/2010/08/red-blood-white-snow.md

 simply wore their regular winter clothing with ad-hoc military tags.

-As for heavy weapons, the Finns had but a handful of obsolete tanks, of which only a single one was fully combat ready; further, they had virtually no anti-tank weapons, anti-aircraft guns, or heavy artillery -- many of their artillery pieces hailed from the previous century.
-The so-called Finnish Air Force was comprised of a grand total of ninety-six operational old planes that were no threat to the newer and faster Soviet fighters.
+As for heavy weapons, the Finns had but a handful of obsolete tanks, of which only a single one was fully combat ready; further, they had very few anti-tank weapons and anti-aircraft guns, and hardly much of a heavy artillery -- many of their artillery pieces hailed from the previous century.
+The so-called Finnish Air Force was comprised of a grand total of ninety-six operational old planes that were little threat to the newer and faster Soviet fighters.

 With this sorry arsenal did they mean to dare defy the wrath of a vast empire and the most powerful army in the world.
 The first line of defense in